MasterChiefSpar/Income_Qualification_Latin_America_Population_EDA_Project/README.md

 The Inter-American Development Bank (IDB) believes that new methods beyond traditional econometrics, based on a dataset of Costa Rican household characteristics, might help improve PMT’s performance.

 Objective:

 Identify the level of income qualification needed for the families in Latin America.

 Eng Shawn's contribution to the ML Project:
+I was the Key Person responsible to do the EDA, Data Visualizations which were created using Matplotlib & Seaborn libraries to understand the Publicly Available Income Qualification for Latin America Population dataset while assisting my team in other areas that required more work.

 ![image](https://github.com/user-attachments/assets/8a6361d3-e784-449e-ac81-ee30fd59053d)